-When the BBC series of Rosemary Sutcliff‘s historical novel The Eagle of the Ninth was broadcast on TV, the BBC’s Radio Times wrote about her approach to children, books, the Romans and her hero Marcus – ‘part of me was in love with him’, she said.
+When the BBC adapted and broadcast Rosemary Sutcliff‘s historical novel The Eagle of the Ninth in 1977, the BBC Radio Times wrote about her approach to children, writing, the Romans and her hero Marcus—’part of me was in love with him’.

 Her passion for the Romans stemmed from her childhood.
 Her mother read aloud to her from books like Rudyard Kipling‘s Puck Of Pook’s Hill.
 His three Roman tales entranced her.

 I didn’t read myself till the last possible minute, about nine.
 I was brought up on Arthur Weigall’s Wanderings In Roman Britain and Wanderings In Anglo-Saxon Britain.
 He mentions this eagle dug up at Silchester and I’ve been fascinated by it since I was five.